 - Complete the online application form.
 It’s FREE!

-- Send one letter of recommendation, testifying to your academic competence (written by teacher, homeschooling parent, tutor, or academic counselor).
+- One academic letter of recommendation form (accessed by logging into your MyChristendom account) submitted by a teacher, homeschooling parent, tutor, or academic counselor, testifying to your academic competence.
 If you have been homeschooled and your mother or father have been your teachers, they may fill out the academic letter of recommendation.
-Download letter of recommendation form.
+Please find our required academic letter of recommendation form on your application checklist through your MyChristendom account, where you may send a request and the form directly to your recommender for completion.

 - Have your High School Transcript(s) and, if applicable, College Transcript(s) sent to the Admissions Office.
 Homeschooled students who are not enrolled in a homeschool program (e.g. Seton, Mother of Divine Grace, Our Lady of the Rosary, Kolbe) may download Christendom’s own High School Homeschool transcript form.
 Please include the student’s GPA on the transcript form.
 If you are applying after January, please ensure that your transcripts include the prior fall semester’s grades.